batuwa/fuzzymatch/README.md

 Sublime Text.

 The code is very raw right now and was created as a way for the author to learn Rust programming.
-However, I hope to keep adding for functionality as I learn more.
+However, I hope to keep adding more functionality as I learn more.
 The initial implementation is a direct port of the algorithm described in this [blog](https://blog.forrestthewoods.com/reverse-engineering-sublime-text-s-fuzzy-match-4cffeed33fdb).

 ## Features

-Given a `string` and a `pattern`, the algorithm finds out whether the string contains all the characters in pattern signature in order.
+Given a `string` and a `pattern`, the algorithm finds out whether the string contains all the characters in the pattern signature in order.
 It uses various heuristics to score the match.

 I plan to create a web frontend in the future that will use this fuzzy matcher.

 ## Usage

-The code is supplied both as a binary and a library at the moment.
+The code is supplied as a library at the moment.
+It can be added in the Cargo.toml file of your cargo project with the github link as
+`fuzzymatch = { git = "https://github.com/batuwa/fuzzymatch.git" }` and importing it into the module it will be used like any other crate `extern crate fuzzymatch`.
+See the [fuzzysearch](https://github.com/batuwa/fuzzysearch) repo for an example.

 ### Simple Match Algorithm

 This function tells if the given fuzzy search pattern can be found in the given string in sequence.
-It can be used for any sub-string matching use-cases.
+It can be used for any sub-string matching use-case.

 ```rust
 use fuzzymatch::algo::fuzzy_match_simple;